Blog

 During the age of the Roman Empire, the use of Olive Oil began to expand throughout the Mediterranean Basin until it reached Hispania (the name that was given to Spain when it was a province of the Roman Empire), a region that produced “liquid gold” of maximum quality.
 Modern-day Spain, which is the world’s biggest producer of Olive Oils, continues that tradition.

-Do you want to know more about the history of “liquid gold”?
+Do you want to know more about the history of “liquid gold” and how was olive oil discovered?
 Keep an eye out for the second part of this article and discover why Extra Virgin Olive Oil from Spain is one of the highest quality oils in the world.
 Have you tried Olive Oils from Spain yet?

 History of Olive Oils from Spain